stctheproducer/kamba/README.md

 ## Community

-Join our community to get help, share ideas, or contribute to kamba's development!
+Join our community to get help, share ideas, or contribute to Kamba's development!

 ### Support Channels